 (c) that a licence suspension order had not, at a particular time, been cancelled;

-(d) that a document issued under this Act has been served on a person in accordance with section 5;
+(d) that a document issued by the Registrar under this Act has been served on a person in accordance with section 5;

-(e) of any matter relevant to the service of a document issued under this Act,
+(e) of any matter relevant to the service of a document issued by the Registrar under this Act,

 may be given by tendering a certificate to that effect in the prescribed form signed by the Registrar.

+(2A) Evidence —

+(a) that a vehicle licence suspension order was made under section 95G or a vehicle licence cancellation order was made under section 95J;

+(b) of the details of a vehicle licence suspension order made under section 95G, or a vehicle licence cancellation order made under section 95J, and of the matter to which it relates;

+(c) that a vehicle licence suspension order made under section 95G had not, at a particular time, been cancelled;

+(d) that a vehicle licence cancellation order made under section 95J had not, at a particular time, been cancelled to the extent that the order would disqualify a person from holding or obtaining a vehicle licence;

+(e) that a document issued by the Sheriff under this Act has been served on a person in accordance with section 5;

+(f) of any matter relevant to the service of a document issued by the Sheriff under this Act,

+may be given by tendering a certificate to that effect in the prescribed form signed by the Sheriff.

 (2) Unless the contrary is proved, it is to be presumed that anything required to be done as a precondition to taking any action under this Act was done and was done in accordance with the law.

 (3) Unless the contrary is proved, it is to be presumed that a certificate purporting to have been signed by the Registrar was signed by a person who at the time was the Registrar.

+(4) Unless the contrary is proved, it is to be presumed that a certificate purporting to have been signed by the Sheriff was signed by a person who at the time was the Sheriff.

 [Section 101C inserted by No. 8 of 1996 s.
-7.]
+7; amended by No. 48 of 2012 s.
+38.]

 101D.
 Validity of certain orders not affected by non receipt of documents